 One of the best and easiest ways to enjoy the night winter wonderland is on foot.
 Timberline Lodge offers moonlight snowshoe excursions, which are led by a National Forest Service Ranger who will take you on a tour around the historic grounds of the lodge.
 If you’d like more distance on your trip, Mt.
 Hood Adventures offers moonlight snowshoe tours that can be arranged up to six miles in distance.
 Both excursions allow participants to glean historical and wilderness knowledge about the Mt.
 Hood area and after the trek, enjoy a hot cocoa.
 A nighttime snowshoeing tour is a wonderful way to see the quieter side of nature and a perfect activity for everyone.

 Additionally, there are plenty of options for the traveler who would rather enjoy the night and snow through a window.
 For winter lodging, Mt.
 Hood has an option for everyone.
-Curl up with a blanket in front of a cozy fireplace inside a vacation rental or cabin, sip a hot tea inside the historic Timberline Lodge, soak in the spa at The Resort at The Mountain or just relax in one of the other alpine hotels.
+Curl up with a blanket in front of a cozy fireplace inside a vacation rental or cabin, sip a hot tea inside the historic Timberline Lodge, soak in the spa at Mt.
+Hood Oregon Resort or just relax in one of the other alpine hotels.
 There are great choices for families who want that home base for traveling with kids, couples who want a secluded experience or friends who want to relax with forest views.